Westlake-AI/A2MIM/README.md

 ## Results and Models

-We provide the summarization of pre-training and fine-tuning results of A2MIM and baselines on ImageNet-1K.
+We provide the summarization of pre-training (800 or 300 epochs) and fine-tuning (100 or 300 epochs) results of A2MIM and baselines on ImageNet-1K.

 | Methods | # Params. | Supervision | SimMIM | A2MIM |
 |---|:---:|:---:|:---:|:---:|